alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 Let's start by the simplier layer, the MySql masters proxy.
 Its role is to handle all writing requests from the frontend webserver and the replication connections from the MySql slaves and proxy those to a working (connected to the cluster) MySql dedicated server we've talked before.

-To do that I've installed the ```haproxy``` package via layer settings and after installing <a href="https://github.com/olafz/percona-clustercheck" target="_blank">clustercheck</a> on our masters I've created a chef recipe that uses this template for setting up HAProxy:
+To do that I've installed the ```haproxy``` package via layer settings and after installing [clustercheck](https://github.com/olafz/percona-clustercheck){:target='_blank'} on our masters I've created a chef recipe that uses this template for setting up HAProxy:

 ``` erb
 global